How to reduce returns on Shopify (without hurting conversion)

 Never apply policy changes uniformly across the whole store if you can apply them by category or customer segment.
 A 30% return rate on formalwear deserves different treatment than a 30% return rate on dress shirts.

-See The True Cost of a 'No Questions Asked' Return Policy for the full economic breakdown.
+See The true cost of a 'no questions asked' return policy for the full economic breakdown.

 What order to implement

-For a 1-person operations team:
+For a one-person operations team:

-- Week 1: Add the 4 post-purchase emails (lever 2).
-Takes 2-3 hours in Klaviyo or Shopify Email.
+Week 1.
+Add the 4 post-purchase emails (lever 2).
+2 to 3 hours in Klaviyo or Shopify Email.

-- Month 3: Evaluate whether you still need a policy change (lever 4).
+Month 3.
+Evaluate whether you still need a policy change (lever 4).
 If the first three levers moved the rate 15%+, you probably don't.